biolab/orange3/doc/visual-programming/source/widgets/regression/mean.rst

 This is the simplest learner widget for regression problems.
 It *learns* the mean of the class variable and returns a predictor with the same `mean value <https://en.wikipedia.org/wiki/Mean>`__.
-This widget can serve as a baseline for other regression models due to its accuracy.
+Due to its accuracy, this widget can serve as a baseline for other regression models.

 .. figure:: images/Mean-stamped.png

-1. Learner/predictor name.
+1. Learner/predictor name
+2. Produce a report.
-2. *Apply* button commits changes to the output.
+3. The *Apply* button commits changes to the output.
+Alternatively, tick the box on the left side of the button to apply changes automatically.

 Examples
 --------

-In the first example we use **Mean Learner** to construct a predictor and input it into the :doc:`Data Table<../data/datatable>`.
-In the table you can see an extra column *Mean Learner* with one (mean) value for all instances.
+In the first example, we use **Mean Learner** to construct a predictor and input it into the :doc:`Data Table<../data/datatable>`.
+We used the *Housing* data set.
+In the table, you can see an extra column *Mean Learner* with one (mean) value for all instances.

 .. figure:: images/mean-learner-example1.png

-Another way to use **Mean Learner** is to compare it to other learners in :doc:`Test&Score<../evaluation/testlearners>` widget.
+Another way to use **Mean Learner** is to compare it to other learners in the :doc:`Test&Score<../evaluation/testlearners>` widget.

 .. figure:: images/mean-learner-example2.png